 Ensure that there is no visible damage to the packing or the machine.
 You need to do this prior to the driver leaving.
 All damage must be noted on the delivery documents and signed by you and the delivery driver.
-You must then contact the seller within 24 hours.
+You must then report the damage to the seller within 24 hours.

-Introduction to Bandsaws
+Introduction to Bandsaws.